How Much Bank Balance is Required for US Student Visa?

 Study Abroad Expert

 International students who get through the elaborated admission process in US universities have to submit details of financial funding next.
-OISS (Office for International Students & Scholars) helps international students navigate through the immigration laws of the US which are further helpful in understanding the funding options the students have and consequently applying for a student visa in USA.
+OISS helps international students navigate through the immigration laws of US which are further helpful in understanding funding options students have and consequently applying for a student visa in USA.

-However, to get an F-1 visa, applicants must show their funding sources and bank balances.
+However, to get an F-1 visa, applicants must show their funding sources and bank balance.
+Bank balance in USA is another requirement which needs to be fulfilled.
+Showing minimum bank balance is essential for visa officers to know that applicants can fund both education and living costs while studying in US.
+Before applicants plan their education in US, irrespective of public or private US universities, they must have their funding and bank balance in check.
 Check out the following article for more details on the bank balance required for student visa applicants in the USA

 • How much bank balance is required for a US student visa?